 The World of Work Project View

-The SIER model is a useful theoretical model to be aware of in the workplace.
+The SIER Hierarchy of Active Listening is a useful theoretical model to be aware of in the workplace.
 We particularly like the fact that it calls out the need to be mindful of what the people you are communicating with are saying and to be aware of the context you are operating with.
 All too often as humans we race to convey our views, without taking the time to listen to what others have to say, and this model encourages us not to do this.

 Overall we like what the model is trying to do, but we think it’s a bit difficult to use “in the moment” without practice.
 We fully recommend that individuals seek to improve their listening skills as well as their sensing / observation skills.
 We also consider questioning skills an important capability for individuals to seek to improve as these too can greatly increase your ability to actively listen.